top of page

 Dietary Restrictions on Safari?
 No Worries—Here’s What to Expect

-Planning a safari is an exciting adventure—but if you have dietary restrictions, it’s natural to feel uncertain about what meals will look like in the middle of the African bush.
+Planning a safari is an exciting adventure.
+However, if you have dietary restrictions, you may feel uncertain about the meals you will encounter in the middle of the African bush.

 A person's hand serving a white plate with steak, eggs, and vegetables with rosemary spring.

-Fortunately, most safari camps are well-prepared to handle a wide range of dietary needs with skill, sensitivity, and care.
+Fortunately, most safari camps are well-prepared to handle a wide range of dietary needs with skill and care.

-Whether you're dealing with food allergies, following a medical diet, or choosing to eat a certain way for lifestyle or religious reasons, you won’t have to sacrifice the culinary experience.
+Whether you're managing food allergies, following a medical diet, or following a specific lifestyle or religious eating practice, you won’t have to sacrifice your culinary experience.

-Here’s a detailed look at how safari camps accommodate special diets while still providing delicious, nourishing meals in unforgettable settings.
+Here’s a detailed look at how safari camps accommodate special diets while still providing delicious and nourishing meals in unforgettable settings.

 Early Communication: The Foundation of a Safe Dining Experience

-Examples of dietary needs that camps regularly accommodate:
+Examples of dietary needs that camps regularly accommodate include:

 • Gluten-free and celiac-safe meals